goldin2008/Note/mlsd.md

     - (ML Pipeline: Performance Monitoring) Metrics
     - AUC, F1, MSE, Accuracy, NDCG for ranking problems etc.
     - When to use which metrics?
+3. `Architecture discussion`
+- The next step is to design your system’s architecture.
+You need to think about the components of the system and how the data will flow through those components.
+In this step, you need to be careful to design a model that can scale easily.
 5. Scaling

+Online experimentation
+- A/B testing
+In an A/B experiment, a webpage or screen is modified to create a second version of it.
+The original version is known as the control, and the modified version is the variation.
+From here, we can formulate two hypothesis:
+- The null hypothesis
+- The alternative hypothesis

+Background:
+I am a Software Engineer with ~4 years of Machine Learning Engineering (MLE) and Data Scientist (DS) experience working at Fintech Company.
+Seeing the recent requirements in big tech companies for MLE roles and our confusion around it, I decided to create a framework for solving any ML System Design problem during the interview.
+Depending on your expertise and interviewers guide, you might want to emphasize on one section vs. the other (e.g. Data Engineering vs Modeling).
+I would love your feedback, specially around the scaling.
+Also if any interviewer from FANG is looking into this, please provide your feedback.

 ***1. Search Ranking***
 ![Diagram of deployment.](pic/search_rank.png)